Nuoc Mam Chanh (Nuoc Cham)

 Asian chili lime sauce in jar.

-Some sort of dipping sauce (nuoc mam) based on fermented fish is on the table for most meals throughout Vietnam from North to South, and also throughout much of Southeast Asia.
+Some sort of dipping sauce based on fermented fish sauce (called nuoc mam) is on the table for most meals throughout Vietnam from North to South, and also throughout much of Southeast Asia.
 The umami/salty/briny flavor perks up pretty much every dish.

 There are hundreds of versions, and this version (Nuoc Mam Chanh, meaning “fish sauce for dipping”) is one of the most ubiquitous.
 It might also be called Nuoc Mam Pha, which means “mixed fish sauce,” or Nuoc Cham.
 Sometimes it’s just referred to as nuoc mam, which is Vietnamese for “fish sauce,” but might also refer to this fish sauce dipping sauce with its handful of other ingredients.